 Enforcing compliance aids in the prevention and detection of rule infractions, protecting your firm from penalties and lawsuits.
 The U.S. government’s CFR (Code of Federal Regulations) even calls out SOPs as standardized documents that it requires for many areas.

 One for drug trials, for instance, states that, “There shall be written procedures for production and process control designed to assure that the drug products have the identity, strength, quality, and purity they purport or are represented to possess.”
-An SOP makes sure everyone is doing everything “by the book” and also helps to lessen problems with regulatory agencies.
+An SOP makes sure everyone is compliant and doing everything “by the book” and also helps to lessen problems with regulatory agencies.

 You need an SOP immediately to help prevent the damage from compliance violations which could result in loss of productivity, hefty fines or legal action.
 The cost of non-compliance can be immense.
 Last year, JP Morgan Chase paid a $200 million fine for letting employees use company email addresses to conduct personal business, in direct violation of both the Securities and Exchange Commission and the Commodity Futures Trading Commission compliance rules.